IsaacKosloski/Micap/README.md

 # Micap
-Repository for my studies in microcontrollers and its applications.
+Repository for my studies in the subject microcontrollers and its applications.